 You wake up, feeling refreshed from an uninterrupted eight-hour sleep.
 Fantastic, you think, now I can seize the day.
 You shower, get dressed and look in the mirror.
-Staring back at you is your perky, well-rested face… except for those puffy dark circles under your eyes.
-Why?
+Staring back at you is your perky, well-rested face… except for those puffy dark bags under your eyes.
 Why is this happening?
 You spend an extra half hour in the bathroom trying to cover them up and still, you get the dreaded question at your local coffee shop.

 “You look tired.
 Are you getting enough sleep?”